 Step 3: State Licensing

 Since there is no national nursing license in the U.S., you need to obtain a nursing license in the state where you plan to work.
-This often involves passing the NCLEX-RN exam and meeting other state-specific requirements.
+This begins with passing the NCLEX-RN exam, and meeting other state-specific requirements.

 Step 4: Finding an Employer

 Secure a job offer from a U.S. employer willing to sponsor your EB-3 US visa for nurses.
-Be careful in selecting employers or recruitment agencies to avoid scams.
+Be careful in selecting employers or recruitment agencies, since there are many scams out there.
+If you have joined Interstaff, we walk you through every step of this process, beginning at step 1 above.

 Step 5: Filing the I-140 Petition

-Your employer must file the I-140 petition with the U.S. Citizenship and Immigration Services (USCIS).
-This petition is a critical part of the EB-3 visa process.
+Your employer will file the I-140 petition with the U.S. Citizenship and Immigration Services (USCIS).
+This petition submission gives you your “priority date,” which will dictate when your visa is processed.

-If your I-140 petition is approved, your case will be sent to the National Visa Center (NVC) and then to the U.S. consulate or embassy in your home country for final processing, including medical exams and interviews.
+If your I-140 petition is approved, your case will be sent to the National Visa Center (NVC) and then to the US consulate or embassy in your home country for final processing, including medical exams and interviews.
+After your embassy interview, it will soon be time to fly to the US!

 Benefits of the EB-3 Visa